Murasko/Makoventure/README.md

 # Makoventure
 ## About
-This is a basic RPG-like Textadventure.
+This is a basic Textadventure.
 Download the Sourcecode and start the main.py to play.

 Tested with Python 3.10.